 "The Frog Prince" contains examples of the following tropes:

 - Achievements in Ignorance: Despite being a frog, Robin can't swim, so Kermit teaches him...and while still not getting the knack of swimming, Robin somehow learns how to dog-paddle.Kermit: ...a frog does not dog-paddle!

-- Adaptational Heroism: In the original version of the fairy tale, neither the princess or the frog come across as very likable - the frog forces the princess (implied to be quite young) to keep him as a friend if he gets her back her ball and the princess abandons him and ultimately throws him against the wall (which breaks the curse, but still).
+- Adaptational Heroism: In the original version of the fairy tale, neither the princess nor the frog comes across as very likable - the frog forces the princess (implied to be quite young) to keep him as a friend if he gets her back her ball and the princess abandons him and ultimately throws him against the wall (which breaks the curse, but still).
 In this version, the princess is a kind young woman who is happy to keep the frog as a pet and is trying to keep the evil witch from taking over the kingdom, while the frog is very polite and kind to her and ultimately defeats the witch.

 - Animorphism: Man to Frog to Man, and also Witch to Bird.

 - Beast and Beauty: A beautiful princess hooks up with a frog.

 - Bewitched Amphibians: The title character, as usual.

 - Cannot Tell a Joke: The King.Why's a king's wand called a scepter?
 'Cuz everyone in the kingdom works and he doesn't!